-Mark is also the self-appointed Keeper Of The Five & Dime Playlists (now archived on his blog & published here on the Opinionated Gamers website) as well as the head honcho behind The Apples Project, an attempt to compare “apples with apples” when it comes to board & card games.
+Mark was also the self-appointed Keeper Of The Five & Dime Playlists (now archived on his blog & published here on the Opinionated Gamers website) as well as the head honcho behind The Apples Project, an attempt to compare “apples with apples” when it comes to board & card games.

 Mark has been a gamer since elementary school (for those keeping score, that would be the mid-70’s).
 Thanks to a grandmother who would play anything he bought and an aunt who kept all of the old games her sons had owned, Mark had access to an amazing variety of American mass market games: Video Village, Monopoly, Conflict, King Oil, Broadsides, Sinking of the Titanic, Dogfight, etc.